66. Increase your introvert/extrovert sensitivity with these myths and facts

 Myth: It’s easy to tell who’s an introvert and who’s an extrovert.

-Reality: Most of the people I spoke with had the experience of other people identifying them differently from how they identified themselves.
-In most cases self-identified introverts were frequently labeled as extroverts because they seemed at ease in social situations.
+Reality: Most of the people I spoke with shared that other people often identify them differently from how they identify themselves.
+Introverts were frequently labeled as extroverts because they appeared at ease in social situations.
 Which leads to the next myth…

 Myth: